 MLF: Humanities Location: SF Club Office Time: 5:30 p.m.Read more »

 Laura Stachel, M.D., M.P.H., Co-Founder and Executive Director, We Care Solar Ned Tozun, Co-Founder and President, d.light

 Two award-winning social entrepreneurs discuss their solar projects that help save lives in developing nations. d.light is an affordable solar light that replaces kerosene lamps that have badly burned bodies and homes.
 We Care’s solar suitcase provides hospitals light at night, replacing surgery by flashlight.

 Hemingway's A Moveable Feast is considered by the San Francisco Book Discussion Group

 A Moveable Feast by Ernest Hemingway was published posthumously in 1964.
 It remains one of Hemingway's most enduring works.
 The piece was largely written about his time with Hadley, touches on his defection to the arms of Pauline, and after his suicide was pasted together by Mary.
 Read more »

 Step back in time with a director of excavations in Pompeii and at Roman sites in England, as Gary Devore explores how we continually re-imagine Romans through film.
 Fall of the Roman Empire (1964) uses Roman political decline to comment on the current politics and race relations in America.
 Read more »

-Larry Gerston, Ph.D., Emeritus Professor, San Jose State University; Political Analyst, NBC 11 Debra Saunders, Columnist, San Francisco Chronicle Michael Fox, Film critic and journalist John Zipperer, Vice President of Media & Editorial, The Commonwealth Club of California -- Moderator Read more »
+Larry Gerston, Ph.D., Professor of Political Science, San Jose State University; Political Analyst, NBC 11; Author, Not So Golden After All: The Rise and Fall of California Carly Schwartz, Editor, Huffington Post San Francisco Susan Reynolds, Editor, The Marina Times John Zipperer, Vice President of Media & Editorial, The Commonwealth Club of California -- Host Read more »